Myanmar: Curfew-defying protests turn deadly | DW | 13.03.2021

 On Thursday, at least 10 demonstrators were killed in separate protestsacross the country.
 In an incident similar to today's, six people were killed while demanding the release of prisoners at a police station in a central Myanmar town.

+"They are so brutally beating people.
+I saw people bleeding on the street.
+They are killing their own people now," she added, describing the military's action against protesters.

+Thaw said the protest began around 9 a.m. and police began cracking down by the afternoon.

-More protests are planned Saturday to mark the anniversary of a 1988 uprising against the then-military government following the killing of a university student.
+Saturday's protests were planned to mark the anniversary of a 1988 uprising against the then-military government following the killing of a university student.

 The campaign came to be known as the "8-8-88 campaign," as the demonstrations peaked in August of that year.